Frequently Asked Questions (FAQ)

 Please click "Yes".
 This enables so-called full-solution analysis that is required for the checker.
 You can manually adjust this option under Tools->Options->Text Editor->C#->Advanced: "Enable full-solution analysis".

 I do not see any messages from the Parallel Checker.
 What is wrong?

-You need to enable "full solution analysis" in Visual Studio® to run the checker after installation.
-More information can be found in the installation guide under Download, the highlighted section.
+You need to enable "full solution analysis" in Visual Studio® to run the checker.
+You can turn this option on as follows: Tools->Options->Text Editor->C#->Advanced: "Enable full-solution analysis".
+You can find an installation guide under Download.

 Are older versions of Visual Studio® supported?

 The latest checker requires Visual Studio® 2017 Update 5 or higher.
 Previous versions are available for Visual Studio® 2015 and Visual Studio® 2017 Update 1.
 A list of checker versions with supported IDEs is listed under Download.